Financial Freedom Calculator

 FAQs

-A rental property provides passive income that reduces how much your portfolio needs to cover.
-One property generating €800/month net means you need €240,000 less in your portfolio (€800 × 12 / 0.04).
-Plus, mortgage paydown builds equity automatically.
+Rental income reduces how much your investment portfolio needs to generate.
+One property producing €800/month net means you need €240,000 less in your portfolio (€800 × 12 ÷ 0.04).
+A fully paid-off property also provides income that tends to grow with inflation — a useful hedge against rising costs in retirement.

 Four months later, I bought another in Frankfurt for €600k